 - Updating JumperTX Firmware

 Out of the box, you want to install the batteries in the T16 first.
-You can either use two 18650 cells or 2S LiPo battery.
-I recommend using 18650 because they have the higher capacity to weight ratio.
-And the T16 already comes with a 18650 battery holder so it’s plug and play.
+You can either use two 18650 cells or a 2S LiPo battery.
+I recommend 18650 because they have higher capacity to weight ratio than LiPo.
+And the T16 already comes with a battery holder for 18650 cells, so it’s plug and play.

 To turn on the Jumper T16, simply hold down the power button in the center of the radio for a few seconds.